arofca/daily_todolist_texts/README.md

-# Twilio To Do List Application
+# Twilio-based To Do List Application

 I rely heavily on a to-do list on a Google Sheet for day-to-day task management, and thought it would be useful for me to get a text every morning with what I set out to achive for the day.
 This is a simple app that integrates Google Cloud